sap-tutorials/Tutorials/tutorials/hcp-java-weatherapp-part3/hcp-java-weatherapp-part3.md

 ## Next Steps
  - [End-to-End Weather App Scenario Part 4](http://go.sap.com/developer/tutorials/hcp-java-weatherapp-part4.html)

 ## Details
 ### You will learn
-In this tutorial you will learn how to add authenication and authorization to your Java app.
+In this tutorial you will learn how to add authentication and authorization to your Java app.

 ### Time to Complete
 **10 min**